lnxjedi/gopherbot/doc/Windows-Install.md

 9. Install Gopherbot as a service: `.\gopherbot.exe -w install`
 10. Start the Gopherbot service: `.\gopherbot.exe -w start`

-At this point you can use `services.msc` to start & stop Gopherbot, or to configure it for Automatic start
+At this point you can use `services.msc` to start & stop Gopherbot, or to configure it for Automatic start.